Norfolk Nocturnal Landscapes

 This style of shooting was the focus of his Master’s degree work and you can see more examples of it here

-We will take you to the some of the more interesting locations in the vast dune network and give you the guidance to quickly improve your composition and technical ability all while using Off camera flash and led continuous lighting.
+We will take you to some of the more interesting locations in the vast dune network and give you the guidance to quickly improve your composition and technical ability all while using Off-camera flash and led continuous lighting.

-A relative good level of fitness will be required, as throughout the night we will be walking a lot, we will cover up to several miles on the sand dunes and existing paths looking for more photographic opportunity.
+A relatively good level of fitness will be required, as throughout the night we will be walking from composition to composition, we will cover up to several miles on the sand dunes and existing paths looking for more photographic opportunity.

-The workshop will start at 8pm at the car park and will finish around midnight at the same location.
+The workshop will start at 6pm at the car park and will finish around 11pm

 Throughout the Norfolk Nocturnal Landscapes Photography Workshop